MindscapeHQ/raygun4net/Mindscape.Raygun4Net.NetCore/README.md

-Raygun4Net.NetCore - Raygun Provider for .NET Core projects
+Raygun4Net.NetCore - Raygun Provider for .NET 6+ projects
 ===========================================================

 Where is my app API key?